jcramirez/electron-template/README.md

 # electron-template
 ### An electron, Vue.js and Bootstrap starting point for all!

-**Clone and run for a quick way to see Electron Vue.js and Bootstrap in action.**
+**Clone and run for a quick way to see Electron, Vue.js and Bootstrap in action.**

 This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.